[ O/P | Introduction | Song Index ]

 James Caird:

 Possibly a ship named after Sir James Caird of Glenfarquhar, Baronet (1864-1954), a shipowner and the principal donor in creating the National Maritime Museum in Greenwich, London.
-It could also be an open boat named after Sir James Key Caird, 1st Baronet (1837-1916), a jute entrepreneur and philanthropist, who financed Sir Ernest Shackleton's Antarctic espedition on the Endurance (1914-1916).
+More likely it is an open boat named after Sir James Key Caird, 1st Baronet (1837-1916), a jute entrepreneur and philanthropist, who financed Sir Ernest Shackleton's Antarctic espedition on the Endurance (1914-1916).
 After the Endurance sank in the pack ice in 1915, Shackleton and his 27-man crew went on in three lifeboats from the ship, Shackelton himself and five men in the James Caird.
 After four months (!) they hit on an uninhibited island.
-Shackleton and a small cres again set out on the James Caird to get help.
+Shackleton and a small crew again set out on the James Caird to get help.
 For fourteen days they crossed one of the most treacherous seas in the world before they finally succeeded.

 - Read more: Wikipedia entries on James Caird of Glenfarquhar,